 Her vision—now a reality—is that this connectedness would arise from women praying for peace and reconciliation and setting aside the least coin of their country as a symbol of that prayer.
 As coins are gathered from around the world, they become a sign of our oneness in a common quest for peace, justice and reconciliation.
 FLC’s international committee awards grants from these “least coins,” funding special projects of evangelism, service, ecumenical solidarity, awareness-building among women, and relief throughout the world.
 Presbyterian Women are encouraged to participate in the Fellowship of the Least Coin.

-May Friendship Day is the traditional day for Least Coin services.
+May Friendship Day is the traditional day for Least Coin services, and many FLC In-Gathering worship services are held each September.

 Learn about giving to Fellowship of the Least Coin.